-The term “preventative care” is an overarching term that encompasses everything that you generally visit your GP for.
+The term “preventive care” is an overarching term that encompasses everything that you generally visit your GP for.
 Treatment and diagnosis are often included in a GP visit, unless you need to be referred to a specialist.
-However, that trip to the doctor you make on a yearly or bi-yearly basis is all about preventative care, though the term isn’t often thrown around in regard to your visit.
-So, just what is it and how can you start leveraging your yearly doctor’s visits to start creating an excellent preventative care plan that's tailored just to you?
+However, that trip to the doctor you make on a yearly or bi-yearly basis is all about preventive care, though the term isn’t often thrown around in regard to your visit.
+So, just what is it and how can you start leveraging your yearly doctor’s visits to start creating an excellent preventive care plan that’s tailored just to you?
 Take a look.

 Address Your Problems Before They’re Problems

 We always recommend preventive care across the board for a variety of potential ailments because they’re easier to deal with before than after they’re a serious problem.
 Major health issues like high blood pressure, diabetes and high cholesterol are all considered preventable.
 When you compare them against the long term cost of having these health issues, the preventive care that could save you from them is much less expensive in terms of both time and money.

 Preventive care, for most folks, seems like something that people who have a history of cancer should do, but that they shouldn’t have to worry about.
 That’s just not true.
 Preventive care can be applied to a large selection of health problems that many people wouldn’t think of.
 Genetics is not the only factor that could land you with ailments later in life that could have been prevented on the front end of your years.

 What Preventive Care Can Prevent